krulis-martin/Moccarduino/GenericTester/README.md

 Generic tester is configured by command line arguments, reads input (button) events from a file and produces a simulation event log.

+In ReCodEx, the tester should be compiled with RECODEX macro set.
+It will make sure the exit codes are 0 in case of regular errors (so the judge will be activated), all output is made to stdout (since stderr is ignored by judge) and errors are announced by `ERROR` or `ERROR INTERNAL` messages on the first line.

 ### Command line arguments

 - `--save` - Path to a file to which the simulation log (as CSV) is saved (stdout is used, if no file is given).